kikrishn/Blog/_posts/2020-08-21-graph-cats.md

 idea of what categorical constructions are available to us when we study the raag functor.

+As a tl;dr for future reference here is a table summarizing the various
+categories:

+---

+---

 TODO: detail graph categories and their properties